Two US doctors want to set a Tamil professorship at Harvard to take Sangam literature to the world

 The $4.5 million the group has raised thus far did not come easy.
 Vetriselvan, global coordinator of the Harvard Chair, said he had to constantly reinvent their fundraising strategy.

 Apart from the $1-million seed money, the team managed to raise half a million dollars by December 2015.
 At this point, it started organising art and music competitions for children, cultural events and food festivals across the United States to catch the attention of Tamil organisations, schools and entrepreneurs.
-“I took it upon myself to take it global,” said Vetriselvan.
+“With the help of the dedicated Tamil Chair board, strong volunteer support and my determination, we were able to take the cause global in a short time,” said Vetriselvan.

 By the end of 2016, they had collected a total of $2.1 million.